khaldi-med/Aalto_univ/web-sf-dev-notes.md

 		- If curl is used with the --verbose flag (or -v), the output contains also request and response details, including the headers.
 	- Use `Ctrl+Shift+I` to open "Developer tools".

+* Client-server model (or client-server architecture), which is at the core of all web applications.
+In client-server model, a server is responsible for hosting and providing resources and services to one or more clients.
+	- While servers share their resources, clients do not.
+	- Note that the a server can also act as a client.
+As an example, when a web server connects to a database server, the web server is a client, and the database server is the server.